What it does: One of the ‘Big Four’ global professional services organisations

 The company has annual revenues in the neighbourhood of US$30 billion.
 It now numbers among its clients the Pope, who hired the firm in 2013 to help sort out the Vatican’s finances.

-In 2017, EY came in at number five on GradAustralia’s list of Top 100 Graduate Employers.
+In 2019, EY came in at number nine on GradAustralia’s list of Top 100 Graduate Employers.
 Over the years, EY has won a trophy cabinet worth of awards for being a great place to work from publications such as Forbes, BusinessWeek, Fortune and ComputerWorld.
 It’s also been lavished with recognition for its initiatives to welcome disabled, female and LGBTI staff.

 EY has a well-earned reputation as a good corporate citizen.
 It backs programs such as Entrepreneurial Winning Women and Strategic Growth Forum that, respectively, provide encouragement to high-potential female entrepreneurs and facilitate entrepreneurs from around the world meeting up to share their experiences.
 It also supports education and mentorship programs and environmental efforts.
 EY’s people are encouraged to engage in skills-based volunteering with this classified as a “key professional development experience”.